Why Original Medicare Isn't Enough

 Original Medicare: Part B Deductibles and Copays:

 If you only have Original Medicare, you will have co-pays, coinsurance, and deductibles for Part B as well.
 The first that you will run across is the annual deductible.
-In 2016 this deductible will be $166, and it can change every year.
+In 2020 this deductible is $198 ($203 in 2021), and it can change every year.
 Once your deductible is taken care of, your cost to see the physician will be 20% of the approved amount for the service, plus a potential additional 15% of the approved amount for the service if the physician does not accept an assignment.
 So your potential cost could be up to 35% of the approved amount.
 Be sure to ask your provider if he or she accepts an assignment.

 Medicare usually covers 100% of laboratory services, home healthcare (remember, this is not for activities of daily living, home healthcare that Medicare pays for us usually in concert with Skilled Nursing).